 FLL has developed significantly since it became a Faculty in 1996 with a team of more than 100 lecturers and language teachers.
 The Faculty comprises a Language Unit and the following four departments:

 FLL has well-equipped and multipurpose teaching and learning facilities, computer laboratories, student learning spaces and a Language Library.
 The academic staff at FLL are actively involved in research in the areas of Applied Linguistics, Discourse Studies, Language Structure and Sociolinguistics.
-Three subject areas covered at the Faculty are ranked top 100 in the 2017 QS World University Rankings by Subject: Linguistics, Modern Languages, and English Language and Literature.
+Three subject areas covered at the Faculty are ranked top 100 and 101-150 in the 2023 QS World University Rankings by Subject:, Modern Languages, English Language and Literature, and Linguistics.

 Contact us at for information about our programmes and services.